DNC chair Tom Perez faces blowback over convention city pick — no matter where he goes

 Milwaukee has its supporters in the ranks, too.

-Mahlon Mitchell, a DNC member who ran unsuccessfully for lieutenant governor in Wisconsin last year, said he's lobbied Perez on behalf of his home state.
+Mahlon Mitchell, a DNC member who has run unsuccessfully for statewide offices in Wisconsin, said he's lobbied Perez on behalf of his home state.

 "Wisconsin’s a state that’s going to be a huge play when it comes to a presidential race, so I think we’ve got to have it in Wisconsin," he said.